Muhammad752/data_engineering/Readme.md

 ### 1. Went through the courses on linkedin

-Just finished the course “Learning Apache Airflow” by Janani Ravi!
+finished the course “Learning Apache Airflow” by Janani Ravi!
 Check it out: https://www.linkedin.com/learning/certificates/526bdf263b0d2b5508bac5ef3595bf84f1eac22a138a2f6e665a3a3df4788043?trk=share_certificate #apacheairflow #itautomation.

+### 2. Learned about postgresql and integrated db with airflow